How Does My Driving History Affect My Insurance Rates?

-DMV Points And Your Driving History
+DMV Points and Your Driving History

 DWI or DUI?
 Your Premiums Will Go Way Up!

-Insurance companies go on red alert when they see a DWI, because this is a sign of an extremely high-risk driver.
-If you have a DUI on your record, you can expect a huge increase in your insurance premiums.
+Keep in mind that insurance is all about risk, and having a DWI or DUI conviction on your driving record can make you a very unappealing customer for most insurance providers.
+Insurance companies go on red alert when they see a DWI because this is a sign of an extremely reckless driver.
+Needless to say, if you have a DUI on your record, you can expect a huge increase in your insurance premiums.

+Speeding is a very common – but potentially fatal – moving violation.
 The NHTSA reports that nearly 33% of traffic fatalities are related to speeding, and speeding kills almost 10,000 people each year.

 Getting into a single accident can have a major effect on your insurance premiums, even if you weren’t the at-fault driver.
 This is the reason why many people opt to not file an insurance claim for smaller accidents.